lgbt-foundation/whitepaper/whitepaper.md

 ## SETUP

 One of the key ingredients to the success of the LGBT Token will be the accumulated experience of the launch partner Hornet, its team members, and the wide range of advisors and service providers recruited by the LGBT Foundation.

-Hornet being, at its heart, a sophisticated software company with over 5 year history of operations, providing 99.99% uptime in an elastically scaling environment running on some 150 servers and processing some 30,000,000 messages reliably every day, is aware and capable to manage the technical challenges associated with the proposed blockchain effort, especially as it teams up with crypto experienced advisors and service providers.
-Furthermore it pledges to instantly convert millions of users into wallet owners holding some initial allocation to jumpstart the LGBT Token adoption like few other crypto projects before.

 ### Sponsorship By Hornet